#VoteForHer Trends On Twitter After Lincoln Project Releases New Kamala Harris Ad

-On Friday, conservative Super PAC The Lincoln Project released an advertisement asking Americans to view the 2020 presidential election through the lens of young women.
+On Friday, conservative Super PAC The Lincoln Project released an advertisement asking Americans to view the 2020 presidential election as if they were young women.

-The ad begins with a girl looking in the mirror as clips of iconic political figures, like the late Supreme Court Justice Ruth Bader Ginsberg, play in the background.

-The one minute spot then cuts to footage of President Donald Trump attacking multiple female reporters.

 In a statement, Executive Director of the Lincoln Project Sarah Lenti said that “being an intelligent, strong woman is not a partisan endeavor.”